|

 Practical Applications of Squares and Cubes

-Squares and cubes frequently appear in a number of disciplines.
+Squares and cubes frequently appear in numerous disciplines.
 For example, in physics, the volume of a cube is calculated by raising the length of its sides to the cube.
-In architecture, the area of a space can be determined by using squares, an important basis for developing plans and designs.
+In architecture, the area of a space can be determined using squares, a vital basis for developing plans and designs.
 Squares and cubes are also used in data analysis, for calculating measures such as variance or areas under curves.

 Practical Exercises to Master Squares and Cubes